Links on Android Authority may earn us a commission. Learn more.

 When it comes to the all-important CPUs, Qualcomm has a history of creating its own Kryo cores.
 Since 2017, however, the company has settled on semi-custom designs (dubbed Kryo Gold or Kryo Silver).
 These designs are based on standard Arm CPU cores, with a few tweaks for power consumption and performance.

-GPUs are Qualcomm’s biggest advantage, thanks to its secretive Adreno graphics technology.
+GPUs are arguably Qualcomm’s biggest advantage, thanks to its secretive Adreno graphics technology.
 This was borne out of Qualcomm’s acquisition of AMD’s handheld graphics chip business (Adreno is an anagram of Radeon, AMD’s graphics brand).

 Developer support and updates

-Qualcomm and MediaTek devices
+Qualcomm and Mediatek devices

-So, which one is better?
+Mediatek vs Snapdragon: Which one is better?